 2.0 Units.
 1.5 lecture and 1.5 lab hrs/wk.
 Prerequisite: Music 121.
+Advisory: concurrent enrollment in Music 112, 172, and a major performing ensemble.

 The ear training component of the music major package.
 The course parallels the concepts and harmonic materials taught in Music 112.
 Instruction includes rhythmic and melodic sight reading; rhythmic, melodic, and harmonic aural perception; some keyboard harmony; melodic and harmonic simple intervals; triads in inversions and V7 chords; diatonic melodies; subdivisions of the beat into 2 to 4 parts; and harmonic progressions, including diatonic triads and V7.
 (CSU/UC)